chocolatey/choco-wiki/CentralManagement/CentralManagementClientSetup.md

 ## Setup

 First you need Chocolatey Agent installed.
-As there may be some steps involved with that, please see [[Chocolatey Agent Setup|FeaturesAgentService]].
+As there may be some steps involved with the install of the agent, please see [[Chocolatey Agent Setup|FeaturesAgentService]].

 At a minimum you need the following items set to be able to have a Chocolatey Agent be "opted-in" for both checking into Central Management and Deployments: